AhmedHamada101/Tech-Product-Sales-Analysis-SQL-Power-BI/README.md

 # Tech-Product-Sales-Analysis-SQL-Power-BI

-**You can see the dashboard from this link:** https://www.novypro.com/project/tech-products-sales-analysis-power-bi
+**You can see the report (dashboard) from this link:** https://www.novypro.com/project/tech-products-sales-analysis-power-bi